-Once again, the discussion moved to how to the corporate brand.
-The debate was how to differentiate between vision, mission and purpose and how companies could use these differences to inspire and motivate their employees.
+Once again, the discussion moved to how to differentiate between vision, mission and purpose and how companies could use these differences to inspire and motivate their employees.
 Against the broader backdrop of global discussions around the Sustainable Development Goals, the group discussed how companies could develop purpose that meant something and was not seen as just an empty promise.
 Nick introduced the new “Business In The Community” categorisation as a tool to guide internal discussions and ensure the business was at the right place to reflect its internal and external commitments.

 It was a great session, we were grateful for all the attendees’ willingness to share and discuss the topics and given the exciting times in which we work, we have no doubt that the debate will continue to evolve.